When Can Users File Chargebacks on Twitch? How Do These Disputes Impact Streamers?

 - Merchandise Sales

-If you accept donations in the course of your livestream activities, you can be just as vulnerable to payment disputes as any online merchant.
-It’s devastating if you rely on streaming as a primary source of income, because not only do you lose the initial donation, but you could be required to pay added fees, meaning you actually lose money.
+Disputes on Twitch donations are devastating if you rely on streaming as a primary source of income because.
+Not only do you lose the initial donation, but you could be required to pay added fees, meaning you actually lose money in the end.

-For example, let’s say you receive a donation via PayPal, then the donor disputes the charge.
+For example, let’s say you receive a donation via PayPal, but the donor later disputes the charge.
 Not only will you lose the donation, but PayPal will charge you a flat $20 fee for that dispute.

 Based on a survey of over 400 merchants, the report presents a comprehensive, cross-vertical look at the current state of chargebacks and chargeback management.Access the FREE Report

 Worse, though, there are documented cases involving users who make donations already planning to file a chargeback.
 In one documented case, for instance, a Twitch chargeback troll made several donations totaling $5,100 to a Twitch streamer, then filed chargebacks on all the transactions.
 When asked about the incident, the user claimed his motivation was the “satisfaction of hurting everyone else and the satisfaction that I just don’t care how anyone else feels.”